 Email lists are having a moment, and as a blogger I’m sure you’ve read over and over again that you *NEED* to have one.

-When I started blogging in 2010 email lists weren’t really a thing – you had RSS feeds where each of your posts would pop into the reader’s email inbox, but it was all automated and you didn’t have to produce extra content for it.
-Then newsletters slowly became more popular, and now NOT having an email list is practically shocking.
+When I started blogging in 2010 blog email lists weren’t really a thing – you had RSS feeds where each of your posts would pop into the reader’s email inbox, but it was all automated and you didn’t have to produce extra content for it.
+Then newsletters slowly became more popular, and now NOT having an email list is pretty shocking.

 1 / You Own It